floriandejonckheere/utu-thesis/thesis/chapters/08-case-study.typ

      @runtime_statistics depicts the runtime of the analysis for each scenario.
      Each execution is divided into three phases: extraction, decomposition, and evaluation.
      The extraction step is equal for all scenarios, as it is based on the same input data.
-     The second step, decomposition, is the most time-consuming step, as it involves the iterative process of identifying the services.
+     The second step, decomposition, is the most time-consuming step, as it involves the iterative process of identifying the microservices.
      Finally, the evaluation step executes in nearly the same time for all scenarios.
   ],
   [